EQAR/deqar-docs/docs/data_submission_overview.md

 Note: any record awaiting harvest or upload of the PDF version of the related report will automatically receive a low-level flag until the report is successfully harvested/uploaded.

 ## Submission Methods

+As noted, agencies may submit objects and PDF files meeting defined criteria above using one of three methods: manually via webform; as a CSV; and as a JSON file via an API.
+All three submission methods are fully interoperable.
+That is, agencies may switch between different methods at any time, and data submitted via one method may be updated/altered via another method.

 ### Web Form